-It is another version of Sarony No. 1 to be found opposite the title page of Brentano’s reprinting of Wilde’s collection of essays, Intentions, 1905, (absent the tissue paper).
+This is another version of Sarony No. 1 which can be found opposite the title page of Brentano’s reprinting of Wilde’s collection of essays, Intentions, 1905, (absent the tissue paper).

 In this version we see to the right that Wilde’s ear, sideburn, and, particularly, his hair, are all different from the familiar image.
-In its favor, the hair in this picture recalls its characteristic shape seen in the other Sarony photographs (I suspect Wilde had his hair waved in preparation for the session with Sarony).
+In its favor, the hair in this picture recalls its characteristic shape seen in the other Sarony photographs, for which I suspect Wilde had his hair waved in preparation for the session.
 But against it, the hair does look a little unnatural, and the collar of the fur coat appears to have been tidied up.

 Shoot First, Ask Questions Later